Introductory Tour of Julia

 After you type 5 at the julia> prompt and press enter, Julia responds with 5, the returned value of your expression.

-You can do a little more complex expression:
+You try a more complex expression:

 7 * (6 - 1)